 Football in Northern Ireland has come a long way since when, on 18 November 1880 at the Queen's Hotel in Belfast and by invitation of John McAlery of Cliftonville FC, representatives of Northern Irish clubs playing under Scottish Football Association rules agreed to form their own body.
-Thus the Irish Football Association (IFA) was born, the fourth oldest in the world, which would oversee qualification for three FIFA World Cup tournaments, and Northern Ireland's first-ever EURO final round in 2016.
+The Irish Football Association (IFA) was thus born, the fourth oldest in the world, which would oversee qualification for three FIFA World Cup tournaments, and Northern Ireland's first-ever EURO final round in 2016.

 Nurturing domestic football was a primary early function of the IFA.
 At the association's inception, it was also agreed that a national cup competition would be organised, the aims of which were to "promote, foster and develop in all its branches the game of association football within Ireland".
 Subscriptions were set at two guineas per club, and the inaugural event was won by Moyola Park FC who beat Cliftonville 1-0 in the final.

 The following year saw Ireland make their international debut against England at the Knock cricket ground in east Belfast.
 Despite a resounding 13-0 defeat, the gate receipts of £9 19s 7d provided some financial comfort.